 Different Ways to Celebrate Black History Month at Work

-According to some research, since the 1970s, the white unemployment rate has been about half of the black unemployment rate.
-When employers struggle to recruit talent, this can be an untapped talent pool in the job market.
+According to some research , since the 1970s, the white unemployment rate has been about half of the black unemployment rate.
+With a looming recession, this issue is becoming even worse.
+Your company should implement diversity initiatives to help you target some of the top black talent.

 One diversity initiative you can promote is hosting events during Black History Month at work.
 But how can you do that?
 Keep reading for a few Black History month events and ideas you can use at your workplace.